14th Annual Hamilton Brain Bee at McMaster University

 All the questions will come from Neuroscience: Science of the Brain.

-The 1st, 2nd, and 3rd place winners will receive a plaque.
+The 1st, 2nd, and 3rd place winners will receive a plaque and cash prizes!
 The 1st place winner’s name will be engraved on the Hamilton Brain Bee perpetual traveling trophy plaque and this plaque will be displayed in the trophy case at their school for one year.
 The 1st place winner will also represent Hamilton at the Annual CIHR Canadian National Brain Bee May 27, 2017.
 Graduate students from our department will help the winner prepare for the national event.
 Additional exciting prizes are awarded at the national competition each year.
 The 2017 CIHR Canadian Brain Bee champion will win a trip for two to represent Canada at the International Brain Bee competition, to be held August 3-6 in Washington, D.C., hosted at the American Psychological Association conference.

 Please note that there are nearby local brain bee competitions held in Waterloo, Guelph, and Toronto.
 Students may not compete in more than one local brain bee competition each year, and must at the location that is closest geographically to their high school.

 History of the Hamilton Brain Bee at McMaster University